 Hillsboro 1853 – present

 Location: 81 North Waco Street / Franklin Street

 Built: 1889 – 1890

 Description: The building faces south and is a three story native limestone structure.
 The building is located on landscaped grounds in the center of the city.
 The south front center section projects from the building with four stone columns rising from the second story to the top of the third story supporting a peaked overhang.
 The east and west sections extend from the main building and have gray mansard roofs.
 On the center of the roof rises a square clock tower with mansard roof.
 The architect was and the contractor was.
 After a fire on January 1, 1993, the building was reconstructed in 1993.
 The architect was Craig Melde, Larry Irsir and Garry Skotnicki of Arc/Texas of Dallas and the contractor was Bryan Construction Co. and R I King Construction.

 See: The contractor, Tom Lovell of Denton, also constructed courthouses in Brazonia County, Brewster County, Coryell County,Denton County, Hamilton County, Hardeman County, McLennan County and Runnels County.

 Note: The first courthouse was built of elm poles around a dirt floor by C N Brooks in 1853.
 The second courthouse was built in 1854 at a cost of $200.
-The third and present courthouse was constructed in 1890 at a cost of $83,000.
+The third courthouse was a brick structure built in 1874.
+The fourth and present courthouse was constructed in 1890 at a cost of $83,000.